sudopwr/reactjs-frontend/README.md

 ## 3. Prettier

 Prettier is a code formatter.
-Create a new file with name `.prettierrc` and add below content.
+Install Extesion and Create a new file with name `.prettierrc` and add below content.

 ```
 {